 Note: Planned land use categories from city, village, and town plans have been standardized for mapping purposes.
-This map includes areas within planned sewer service areas and additional areas proposed to be served by local comprehensive plans.
+This map includes areas within planned sewer service areas and additional areas proposed to be served by sanitary sewers in local comprehensive plans.